Lonitch/Lonitch.github.io/_posts/2020-11-01-Taylor-and-Laurent.md

 ---
 ## First note written on Wacom Intuos
 Trying to make handwriting notes using Intuos.
 The experience is not as straightforward as using an iPad, but it's still doable.
-I guess the workflow will be more fluent if I get more used to the manipulations and expresskey settings.
+I guess the workflow will be more fluent if I get more used to the manipulations and expresskey settings.<!--more-->

 <p align="center">
   <img width="1240" height="730" src="{{ site.url }}/images/Taylor-and-Laurent.png">